chriquidov/ITCscrapping/README.md

 ---
 #### 1. Running the program
 The repository contains a requirements.txt file in which one can find the required packages to be able to put to work the scrapping.
-Once the repository cloned, running the ```indeed_scrapping_checkpoint_1.py``` from the command line where the user is required to provide a job title and a minimum number of job offers to scrape, the user can also add a location, so that the scrapper will look for job offers in a specific location, if a location is not given, the default location is 'United States' once done the program displays a summary of the number of job offers 6 companies data scrapped as well as a log of the events that occured during the creation/update of the database.
+Once the repository cloned, running the ```indeed_scrapping_checkpoint_1.py``` from the command line where the user is required to provide a job title and a minimum number of job offers to scrape, the user can also add a location, so that the scrapper will look for job offers in a specific location, if a location is not given, the default location is 'United States' once done the program displays a summary of the number of job offers and companies data scrapped as well as a log of the events that occured during the creation/update of the database.
 *If the number of jobs specified is more than the avaiòable job offers the maximum available will be returned*

 Example of use: